-Upload your claims and documents using the Discovery Benefits app on your mobile phone, available at the Apple App Store and Google Play.
-See discoverybenefits.com for more information.
+Upload your claims and documents using the WEX app on your mobile phone, available at the Apple App Store and Google Play (search for "Benefits by WEX").
 You can use your phone to take a photo of your supporting documentation to complete your submission.